GrigoryGraborenko/recursive-admin/README.md

 It is highly recommended you don't enable this, or restrict it severely.
 If "allow_fake_data_creation" is set to true, it will show a button for each entity that allows users to create an arbitrary number of fake entity instances with randomized data and associations.
 This is useful for testing purposes, especially scale testing.

 ## Usage
-Click around and figure it out.
-I'll finish this documentation later.
+Click around and try it out.
+This documentation will be filled out later.
-TODO: finish this

 ## Development
+There are plenty of ways of customizing out-of-the-box behaviour.

 ### Annotations
 Each entity can have two types of annotations: Per-entity, and per-field.
 Both use the @Admin annotation, and have similar options.